-Skip the lines and tour the Art Institute of Chicago with a private art historian guide
+Explore Art Institute masterpieces with a private art historian

 Up to 8 people

-Cancel for a full refund up to 48 hours prior to your tour start time.
-After that point, you can reschedule (if available) for a fee.
+Cancel for a full refund up to 48 hours before your tour start time.
+After that, you can reschedule, if available, for a fee.

 Meet at the north lion at the main entrance to the Art Institute of Chicago (111 S Michigan Ave).
 The north lion is on the left as you face the museum.